 Without Cloud Elasticity, organizations would have to pay for capacity that remained unused for most of the time, as well as manage and maintain that capacity with OS upgrades, patches, and component failures.
 It is Cloud Elasticity that in many ways defines cloud computing and differentiates it from other computing models such as client-server, grid computing, or legacy infrastructure.

 Organizations that over-provision spend more than is necessary to meet their needs, wasting valuable capital which could be applied elsewhere.
-Even if an organization is already utilizing public cloud, without elasticity, thousands of dollars could be wasted on unused VMs every year.
+Even if an organization is already utilizing the public cloud, without elasticity, thousands of dollars could be wasted on unused VMs every year.

 Cloud Elasticity enables organizations to rapidly scale capacity up or down, either automatically or manually.
-Cloud Elasticity can refer to ‘cloudbursting’ from on-premises infrastructure into the public cloud for example to meet a sudden or seasonal demand.
+Cloud Elasticity can refer to ‘cloud bursting’ from on-premises infrastructure into the public cloud for example to meet a sudden or seasonal demand.
 Cloud Elasticity can also refer to the ability to grow or shrink the resources used by a cloud-based application.

 Cloud Elasticity can be triggered and executed automatically based on workload trends, or can be manually instantiated, often in minutes.
-Before organizations had the ability to leverage Cloud Elasticity, they would have to either have additional stand-by capacity already on hand or would need to order, configure, and install additional capacity, a process which could take weeks or months.
+Before organizations had the ability to leverage Cloud Elasticity, they would have to either have additional stand-by capacity already on hand or would need to order, configure, and install additional capacity, a process that could take weeks or months.

 If and when demand eases, capacity can be removed in minutes.
-In this manner organizations pay only for the amount of resources in use at any given time, without the need to acquire or retire on-premises infrastructure to meet elastic demand.
+In this manner, organizations pay only for the amount of resources in use at any given time, without the need to acquire or retire on-premises infrastructure to meet elastic demand.